The Children’s Medical Group PLLC

 The following categories describe different ways that we use and disclose medical information, which do not require your written authorization.
 For each category of uses or disclosures we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways are permitted to use and disclose information will fall within one of the following categories:

 Treatment: We will use and disclose your child’s protected health information to provide, coordinate, or manage your child’s health care and any related services.
 For example, your child’s health information will be disclosed to the Children’s Medical Group nurses who participate in your child’s care.
 We may disclose your child’s health information to another physician for the purpose of a consultation.
-We may also disclose your child’s health information to your child’s primary care physician or another healthcare provider to be sure those parties have all the information necessary to diagnose and treat your child.
+We may also disclose your child’s health information to your child’s primary care physician or another healthcare clinicians to be sure those parties have all the information necessary to diagnose and treat your child.

 Payment: Your child’s protected health information will be used, as needed, to obtain payment for your child’s health care services.
 This may include certain activities that your health insurance plan may undertake before it approves or pays for the health care services we recommend for your child such as; making a determination of eligibility or coverage for insurance benefits, reviewing services provided to your child for medical necessity, and undertaking utilization review activities.
 For example, obtaining approval for a hospital stay may require that your child’s relevant protected health information be disclosed to the health plan to obtain approval for the hospital admission.
 With your permission, we may share your health information with pharmaceutical company patient assistance programs and patient support organizations in order to assist you in obtaining payment for your care or payment for certain parts of your care.

-Healthcare Operations: We may use or disclose, as-needed, your child’s protected health information in order to support the business activities of your child’s providers’ practice.
+Healthcare Operations: We may use or disclose, as-needed, your child’s protected health information in order to support the business activities of your child’s clinicians’ practice.
 These activities include, but are not limited to, quality assessment activities, employee review activities, training of medical students, licensing, marketing and fundraising activities, and conducting or arranging for other business activities.
 For example, we may disclose your child’s protected health information to medical school students that see patients at our office.
-We may also call your child by name in the waiting room when the provider is ready to see your child.
+We may also call your child by name in the waiting room when the clinician is ready to see your child.
 We may use or disclose your child’s protected health information, as necessary, to contact you to remind you of your child’s appointment.

 Business Associates: We will share your child’s protected health information with third party “business associates” that perform various activities (e.g., billing, transcription services) for the practice.
 For example, we may use another company to perform medical billing services.

 Whenever an arrangement between our office and a business associate involves the use or disclosure of your child’s protected health information, we will have a written contract that contains terms that will protect the privacy of your child’s protected health information.
-In addition, at the request of your other health care providers or health plan, we may disclose your child’s protected health information to their authorized business associates for purposes of performing certain business functions or health care services on their behalf.
+In addition, at the request of your other health care clinicians or health plan, we may disclose your child’s protected health information to their authorized business associates for purposes of performing certain business functions or health care services on their behalf.
 For example, we may disclose your child’s protected health information to a business associate of Medicaid for purposes of medical necessity review and audit

 Appointment Reminders: We may use and disclose your child’s protected health information to contact you as a reminder that your child has appointments with our office or to discuss treatment alternatives.